protickr/device-simulator-asgnmnt/README.md

 # Device Simulator Web Application

-A full-stack web application that allows users to interact with and control virtual devices (Light and Fan) inside a sandbox environment.
+A full-stack web application that allows users to interact with and control virtual devices (Fan and Light) inside a sandbox environment.
 Users can place devices into a workspace, control their settings, and save/load preset configurations.

 ## 🚀 Live Demo

 - **Frontend Application:** [https://device-simulator-asgnmnt.vercel.app/](https://device-simulator-asgnmnt.vercel.app/)
 - **Backend API:** [https://device-simulator-asgnmnt.onrender.com/api](https://device-simulator-asgnmnt.onrender.com/api)

+> **Note:** The backend is deployed on Render's free tier, which spins down after periods of inactivity.
+Please allow up to a minute for the initial request to process while the service restarts.
+Subsequent requests will be processed immediately.

+_the spinning fan took quite sometime to implement, especially to avoid jitter and acceleration and decelleration_

 ## 📂 Project Structure